Pycord-Development/pycord/docs/migrating_to_v2.rst

 Permission Changes
 ------------------

-``Permissions_in`` has been removed in favor of checking the permissions of the channel for said user.
+``permissions_in`` has been removed in favor of checking the permissions of the channel for said user.

 +---------------------------+--------------------------------------+
 | Before                    | After                                |